carta1/flights-app/README.md

 # Flights app
-Check Master branch for code
+Check master branch for code

 This application is a basic airline app that shows all the airports in the world that airlines can travel to directly from Schiphol and more.